 - Focus on adjustment – sleep hygiene, diet, exercise, mental health or self-care

 - Encourage protective factors like self-care, hygiene, clear communication, and social support

-- Ignore the weaknesses that prevent you from coping
+- Ignore the weaknesses that prevent coping and highlight the strengths

 - Encourage healthy sustainable behavior and motivate others to use whatever they have access to

 - Foster independence, instead of getting into a baby-sitting role

 - Protect your mental health too

 You might wonder, why should others give psychological first aid when you can just ask them to use their common sense?

 Firstly, a crisis can be traumatic and completely freeze a person’s ability to think.
 People get quarantined and isolated.
 People die, and others can’t even grieve properly.
 Loneliness cripples many.
 Some are on edge.
 PFA addresses people’s immediate needs and comfort when they are unable to handle them.
 Their brains are not in a state to perform at their best.